yannickjemmely/Mida/README.md

 Furthermore, Mida is free and open source.

+**NOTE: This is a work in progress project: all statements are work in progress.**

 ## Disclaimer
 Operating in CFDs/Forex is highly speculative and carries a high level of risk.
 It's possible to lose all your capital.
 These products may not be suitable for everyone,